digital-land/digital-land/content/project/developer-contributions/index.md

 {{< govuk-section-break "xl" >}}

-## How you can help us develop a common data format
+## Help us develop a common data format

 This page documents the [alpha phase](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works) for developing a format for representing developer contributions as data.